vega-studio/deltav/docs/API/Math/vector.md

 Parameter out is optional which will be filled by result if provided

-Returns a slerp interpolation from two Vec4 at time t
+Returns a slerp interpolation from two Vec4 at time time.